dadahcr2/reference/_posts/Chests/2026-08-08-Understanding-style-rewards.md

 But the rewards are not only cosmetic!

 Shards provides style rewards.
-Every 25 earns one of five different rewards.
+Every 25 earns one of five different prizes.
 - 20000 Coins
 - 2000 XPx2
 - Rare Chest